preciofishbone/OmniaDocsG2/release-notes/omnia-feed-3.1.0/index.rst

 - Improved the stability and performance of data sync.
 - Announcements with end date will no longer disappear after a pull refresh.
 - Announcements are now shown in the same order in as Omnia Intranet.
-- Improved UI on warning login message.
+- Improved UI for warning message on failed login.
-- Better message while waiting data to be synced the first time. (#118040)
+- Better message while waiting for data to be synced the first time. (#118040)